 The survey of the structure of settled communities started as far as some settled Fucus were identifiable to the species level, that was in September 2013 (i.e. seven months after the setup of slabs) and continued until March 2023 (i.e. 121 months, 10 years, after the setup of slabs).
 Non-destructive sampling of biota colonising the slabs was conducted during low tide, every 3 months until September 2016 and then every 6 months (leading to a total of 25 sampling dates in each area).
 Algae and invertebrates were identified in the field to the lowest possible taxonomic level, being usually the species level but genus, family, or order level for some colonial invertebrates (e.g. bryozoans, ascidians) and morphologically similar taxa (e.g. ectocarpales, amphipods).
 Density was determined for Fucus identifiable to the species level and for countable invertebrates (e.g. gastropod species).
 Identification and count were done on all available slabs (i.e. not detached and returned during the survey) in the F. vesiculosus area (21 slabs until March 2017 and 17 to 14 slabs from September 2017 to March 2023), on all available slabs in the F. serratus area (20 slabs until June 2015 and 19 to 15 slabs from March 2018 to March 2023) or on 9 to 12 haphazardly chosen slabs at the period of the highest colonisation by Fucus (from September 2015 to September 2017).

 Before any data analysis, the sampling effort was homogenised by randomly selecting 9 slabs among the slabs on which the structure of the macrobenthic community was assessed at each sampling date, in each area.
-Shannon diversity and Pielou evenness were calculated based on abundance data of countable invertebrates obtained after pooling the 9 slabs (representing a sampling surface of 1.44 m2) at each sampling date in each area.
-The occurrence of each taxa was measured as the number of slabs bearing the taxa among the 9 slabs and similarities (using Bray-Curtis coefficient) between every pair of samples were calculated on the occurrence data (in a 72 taxa x 50 samples matrix).
+Given the small size of the slabs and the high small spatial scale variability on rocky shores, data were pooled for the 9 slabs (representing a sampling surface of 1.44 m2) to better highlight the temporal variability of diversity metrics in each area.
+Shannon diversity and Pielou evenness were calculated based on abundance data of countable invertebrates obtained after pooling the 9 slabs at each sampling date in each area.
+Pooling the data for the 9 slabs also allowed to calculate the occurrence of each taxa (as the number of slabs bearing the taxa among the 9 slabs) and to analyse similarities between sampling dates and areas based on quantitative data for all the observed taxa.
+Bray-Curtis similarity was calculated between every pair of samples (in a 72 taxa x 50 samples matrix using the software PRIMER).
 Samples were then grouped by hierarchical clustering (group-average link) based on the Bray-Curtis similarities to explore spatio-temporal structuring.

 Results